 A wide range of topics are covered by the Rwandan Labor Law, including compensation, working conditions, contracts, discrimination, leave, termination, trade unions and dispute resolution.

-Are written employment contracts required?
+Are written employment contracts required in Rwanda?

 The Rwandan Labor Law maintains that employment contracts must be written if the term lasts more than six months.
 However, it is generally considered best practice for employers to draft a written contract for every employee in order to clearly establish the terms and conditions of employment.
 This helps avoid or settle disputes, as the contract can be used as evidence in the labor courts.